 Washington and Colorado became the first states to legalize marijuana for limited recreational use by vote while Washington, Maryland and Maine legalized gay marriage by vote, when previous legalizations have been through judiciary or legislation.
 Note, however, that marijuana is still illegal in Washington and Colorado due to federal statute, which takes precedence over state law.... and yet, Attorney General Eric Holder will back away from cracking down on either state (with a few caveats, like not smuggling it to states where it's illegal), showing that the much-reviled War on Drugs could be on its way to reaching its end.

 Same-sex marriage is gaining more and more acceptance in the United States now.
 For the first time ever, polls indicate that the majority of American voters favor legalizing same-sex marriage, a huge gain after barely over a third favored it circa 2000.
 Young people are especially accepting, with polls showing that around 70% favor legalizing it.
 Additionally, a sitting President announced that he is now openly supportive of the cause, and this is also a first.
 The Democratic Party has now become almost completely united in making it happen, while the Republicans, once almost completely united against it, are starting to show cracks and several prominent right-wingers now openly say it should be legalized.
 In two major cases, the Supreme Court both struck down the law limiting federal marriage benefits to only opposite-sex marriages and defeated the controversial Proposition 8, a popular vote measure which banned same-sex marriages in the California just months after it was legalized.
-Including California, there have currently been nine states which have legalized same-sex marriage since the beginning of the decade, and a few of them even did it by popular vote.
+Including California, there have currently been thirteen states which have legalized same-sex marriage since the beginning of the decade, and a few of them even did it by popular vote.
 Expect this number to rise.

 While Hurricanes Irene and Isaac were both extremely destructive storms, the defining hurricane of the decade was Hurricane Sandy.
 While it was not as severe devastation-wise as Hurricane Katrina, Sandy caused significant mayhem in the Eastern United States at the cost of over $63 billion.
 New York City and New Jersey were hit the worst, with power outages and the flooding in streets and tunnels causing flight cancellations and the two-day closure of NASDAQ.
 Even the subway station lines were flooded.
 Since Sandy, scientists and politicians alike discuss how climate change amplifies storms and sea level rise has had made the coasts (specially the East) less attractive.
 Meanwhile, citizens relocated from New York and other effected states to the Midwest and the West Coast (from where quite a few of them came to the zone because of the mortgage crisis) because the storm was too severe, to the point you could read articles calling it "Superstorm Sandy" and "Frankenstorm". note "Frankenstorm" was named because it was a hurricane-nor'easter hybrid and Halloween was days away, but later media coverage used "Superstorm Sandy" due to being considered an extratropical cyclone when it made landfall in Atlantic City.